maltaisn/another-notes-app/TERMS_AND_CONDITIONS.md

 termination, (a) the rights and licenses granted to you in these terms will end; (b) you must stop using the app, and (if needed) delete it from your device.

+### Synchronization feature

+The developer will not take responsibility for any data loss occuring due to use of the synchronization feature.
+Accounts may be deleted at any time without prior notice at the discretion of the server administrator and for any reason.
+Furthermore, the developer may decide to disable or remove the synchronization feature at any time in the future without prior notice.

 ### Changes to This Terms and Conditions

 I may update our Terms and Conditions from time to time.
 Thus, you are advised